John Thomas Serres: Life

-Serres, already Master Draughtsman to the Admiralty, was assigned as an artist to the Channel Squadron during the blockade of Brest, 1799–1800.

 Serres' successful career was badly damaged in the early 19th century by the activities of his wife Olivia Serres, who came to believe that she was the illegitimate daughter of Prince Henry, Duke of Cumberland and Strathearn and publicly pressed her "claim" to his estate, insisting on being addressed as "Princess Olive of Cumberland".
 Consequently, out of favour at court, Serres was forced to attempt to recoup his losses by investing in the theatre, setting up the Royal Coburg Theatre in 1818 that eventually became known as the "Old Vic".
 However his wife's activities again ruined him and he died in December 1825 in a London debtors' prison.
 His daughter Lavinia Ryves spent most of her life continuing to unsuccessfully press her mother's "claim" on the estate of King George III, even managing to take it to the House of Lords.